rainbowlampshadepotatocow/AI-Horde-Model-Usage-Statistics-Tool/README.md

 # AI-Horde Popular Tag Automation Tool

-This project provides a small Python utility for retrieving popularity information about text models from the [AI&nbsp;Horde](https://aihorde.net/) API.
+This project provides a small Python utility for retrieving popularity information about text models from the [AI Horde](https://aihorde.net/) API.
 It fetches usage statistics, writes them to CSV and Excel files, and normalises model names using an optional whitelist.

 The script performs the following steps:
 1. Fetch `/api/v2/stats/text/models` from the AI Horde API.